 There is no doubt that the hygiene that resulted from the purity laws was beneficial to the health of the whole population.
 Where mothers maintain personal cleanliness, there is much less infant mortality, and so the cleanliness of Jewish women benefited the whole population.

-Indeed, Jews at the time (and now) would state that the ritual purity laws were obeyed not for their logic but because they were part of being a Jew.
+Indeed, Jews at the time (and now) would state that the ritual purity laws were obeyed not for their logic but because they were part of being Jewish.

 Choosing a husband

 Even the feelings of a female war captive were, to some extent, respected; she was given a month to mourn for her lost family before being forcibly married to her captor (Deuteronomy 21:10-14).

 If it seems strange to us that the choice of a husband was a matter for the whole family to determine, we must remember the young woman was allying herself not only with her husband, but with his whole family too.
 The couple would not form a nuclear family in the modern sense, for these were virtually unknown in ancient society, but become part of a larger family.

 The qualities that a Jewish woman looked for in a husband were:

-a student of the Hebrew Scriptures, for scholarship meant that a man was intelligent, prepared to work, and able to reason and think
+- a student of the Hebrew Scriptures, for scholarship meant that a man was intelligent, prepared to work, and able to reason and think

-someone possessing enough money and goods to be able to give her status, comfort and security
+- someone possessing enough money and goods to be able to give her status, comfort and security

 - someone whose family was reputable, with no scandal or bad blood associated with his family

-someone physically attractive, because Jews believed that a happy sex life was one of the greatest gifts God gave to a married couple.
+- someone physically attractive, because Jews believed that a happy sex life was one of the greatest gifts God gave to a married couple.

 The qualities that a Jewish man looked for in a wife were:

-Jewish descent, because transmission of ‘Jewishness’ was through the Jewish mother
+- Jewish descent, because transmission of ‘Jewishness’ was through the Jewish mother

 - someone from a respectable family, since family characteristics could be transmitted to succeeding generations

 - the daughter of a man who was learned and had studied

 - a girl about the same age as the man or younger

-someone known for her good sense, good behavior and kindliness
+- someone known for her good sense, good behavior and kindliness

 - if possible, someone who was physically beautiful, but an intelligent mind and a cheerful personality were in the long run even more important.

 A Jewish family tried to provide each daughter with a dowry, which was property handed over by her family at the time of her marriage, and afterwards owned by the wife.
 It was her share of the family inheritance, enough to act as an income for her should she be abandoned or widowed.

 In neighboring Mesopotamia, the dowry could be inherited only by the woman’s sons, not by any of her husband’s family.
 This was a precaution against the dowry being used to enrich the husband’s family.

 In some cases, a bride-price was expected.
 This was compensation paid to the bride’s family for the loss of their daughter and the services she could have provided to her family, had she remained with them.

-Extra: Now that Mary’s menstrual periods had started, serious consideration had to be given to the choice of a husband.
+‘Now that Mary’s menstrual periods had started, serious consideration had to be given to the choice of a husband.
 It was taken for granted she would marry.
 God had commanded Noah to ‘be fruitful and multiply’, and Jews were happy to comply.
-Any person who was past the age of twenty and still unmarried had not carried out the will of God.
-Bible people: Mary
+Any person who was past the age of twenty and still unmarried had not carried out the will of God.’
+The real Mary of Nazareth

 The first of God’s commands in the Bible concerns the propagation of the human species: ‘be fruitful and multiply’ (Genesis 9:7).